Born to Run

 Author: Christopher McDougall

-Born to run is a book on minimalist running by Christopher McDougall that reintroduced and re-popularized the idea of minimalist running.
+Born to Run is a book on minimalist running that reintroduced and reignited interest in minimalist running.

 - Born To Run Summary